stephaniehicks/learnPython/pages/import.md

 >	db.close()

 #### Pickling a database
 The module `anydbm` ONLY works with databases that have keys and values as strings.
-If your keys or values are not strings, you can use the `pickle` module to translate any object into a string which can be then stored in a database.
-When you want to access the database, the module will translate the string back into the original objects.
+If your keys or values are not strings, you can use the `pickle` module to translate any object into a string which can be then stored in a database using the `pickle.dumps()` function.
+When you want to access the database, the module will translate the string back into the original objects  using the `pickle.loads()` function.

 >	import pickle